 A DevOps approach means looking to reduce or eliminate the gap between development and operations by thinking about the culture, automation, lean-flow, measurement and recovery capabilities.
 This is often referred to as the CALMR approach to DevOps.

-Releasability means the capability to frequently deliver value to customers, in line with the demands of the market.
-The two aspects combine to help the organisation generate better economic results by putting features into the market and testing their value.
+Release on Demand means the capability to frequently deliver value to customers, in line with the demands of the market.

 6) System Demo

 One of the principles of the agile manifesto is that working software is the only measure of progress.
 To review progress towards the programme increment objectives, the work from all of the teams is integrated, and the working software is demonstrated after every iteration.